jordanhiltunen/reprise/README.md

 # Coruscate

+> /ˈkɒɹəskeɪt/
+> (intransitive) To give off light; to reflect in flashes; to sparkle.

+Coruscate is a shiny schedule expansion library that pursues style over substance.
+While battle-tested gems like IceCube and Montrose provide incredibly flexible APIs to allow client applications to idiomatically construct recurring schedules with ease, Coruscate offers a very sparse API, opting instead to pursue blazingly-fast schedule expansion at the expense of ergonomics.

+Coruscate provides schedule expansion using a Rust extension built with magnus.
+Your use case probably will not benefit from the emphasis it places on raw performance, you would probably benefit more from the mature and very comprehensive APIs offered by IceCube and Montrose... but if you only need to support very rudimentary schedule expansion logic and you need speed, this might be worthwhile

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/coruscate`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem

+## Design Goals

+- Raw performance & memory efficiency.

+## Design Non-Goals

+- Offering multiple methods / calling conventions for each feature.
+  We are calling into Rust functions, relying on a very strict typed language to do the heavy lifting for us.
+Libraries like ice_cube and montrose offer remarkable flexibility in a Ruby idiom; if those libraries make sense for your use case, you should probably use them.
+- Supporting serialization to and from iCal.
+We are straying from that standard in meaningful ways.
+For example, we do not define exclusions by date, but by specific time ranges.
+This allows the library to handle exclusion collision detection without client applications having to implement that core scheduling concern on their own, outside of schedule expansion.

 ## Installation